We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Though these findings are promising, human studies are needed before quercetin can be recommended as an alternative treatment for cancer.

 May lower your risk of chronic brain disorders

-In one study, mice with Alzheimer's disease received quercetin injections every two days for three months.
-By the end of the study, the injections had reversed several markers of Alzheimer's and the mice performed much better on learning tests (
+By the end of the study, the injections had reversed several markers of Alzheimer’s, and the mice performed much better on learning tests.

 Though these findings are promising, more research in humans is needed.